• Skip to primary navigation

 Ingredients

-• Full-cream Milk: 3 liters
+• 3 liters Full-cream Milk

-• Dudher Shor/ Fresh Cream/ Malai: 200ml
+• 200 ml Dudher Shor/ Fresh Cream/ Malai

 Instructions

-1. Knead the chana using your fingers.
+• Knead the chana with your fingers until smooth.

 Notes

-Dessert recipes from Debjanir Rannaghar:
+Dessert recipes from Debjanir Rannaghar

 • Chaler Payesh (also known as Bengali Rice Kheer)